Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 Would your interviewer want to work with you on a client project? |

-According to Glassdoor data, the average consulting interview process takes 4 to 6 weeks and includes 2 to 3 case interviews per round.
-Candidates who score well across all five dimensions are the ones who receive offers.
+The typical consulting interview process includes 2 rounds with 2 to 3 case interviews per round.
+Candidates who score well across all five dimensions in every interview are the ones who receive offers.

 What Are the Steps in a Case Interview?